 So by carrying a balance on your credit cards, not only will it not help you build credit, but it actually may help you lower your credit score.
 And with a low credit score, you can pay the bank as much interest as you wish; you will still be a second class customer.

 Did you like this post?
-Get one every week to your inbox by signing up to our weekly credit tips here!
+Get one every week to your inbox by signing up for our weekly credit tips here!